 They're painting a narrative.

-They actually are arguing that the Kamala Harris said yesterday, and I think she won the debate, by the way.
+They actually are arguing that Kamala Harris said yesterday, and I think she won the debate, by the way.

 She actually said, though, the economy is not working for working class families.

-Yet we have the lowest unemployment within the African American community, lowest unemployment in the Hispanic community.
+Yet we have the lowest unemployment within the African-American community, lowest unemployment in the Hispanic community.

 That's because there's the lowest unemployment in our history.